Childhood Migraine Variants Clinical Presentation

 Basilar migraine

 A patient with basilar migraine may have an aura followed by dizziness, vertigo, syncope, and dysarthria.
 Headache may be minimal or absent.
 This variant is observed most frequently in adolescent girls.
-The differential diagnosis includes cardiogenic or vasovagal syncope, inner ear disease, and posterior-fossa tumors.
+The differential diagnosis includes cardiogenic or vasovagal syncope, inner ear disease, somatoform disorder, and posterior-fossa tumors.

 Migraine aura without headache